STs Series Conductivity FAQ

 How long are STs Series devices expected to last?

-While the electrode will require replacement every three years on average, the housing, seals, and cables are intended to last 10-20 years with proper care.
+The electrode, housing, seals, and cables are intended to last 10-20 years with proper care.
 To increase longevity of the seals, the Viton O-rings should be relubricated with a silicon grease during each disassembly, or at least inspected for any debris or damage.
 The harshness of the solution (high/low pH, extreme salinity, high pressure, etc.) also affects longevity, which is why we offer the option of 316 Stainless-steel or titanium for the metal housing and PVDF (standard) or Delrin for the plastic.
 All parts are replaceable to save money and limit waste in the event that any piece gets damaged.

 What type of electrode is provided?